aniketrajnish/me/index.md

 ## POR
  1. Secretary, [DigiS IIT Gandhinagar](https://www.instagram.com/digis_iitgn/)
   * Leading a team of 70 game developers in my college.
-  * In the past 6 months, DigiS has become the most active club and the biggest Game Developement College club amongst all IITs.
+  * In the past 6 months, DigiS has become the most active club and the biggest Game Development College club amongst all IITs.
-  * We've been the leading Indian game developement team in several game jams.
+  * We've been the leading Indian game development team in several game jams.
   * Organized [Game Jam 2020 AD](https://itch.io/jam/gamejam-2020-ad) in collaboration with [Amalthea IIT Gandhinagar](https://www.instagram.com/amalthea_iitgn/).
 609 people         participated to make 96 games making it the third biggest Indian game jam to be held on itch.